sarakjaer/Miniex02/README.md

     And that is a big win for one who never thought that I was going to learn this.
     It makes you wanna do more and learn more, by doing.

+    * What constitutes a program?
+    * A program it a set of codes which forms a program as a final result.
+At first you have to insert the basics codes to even start making different figures and colors.

 * Reflect on the notion of error (what is error to you?)
     * An error kan variate in different kinds of state.
 You can run into big and small errors.